AhmedOHassan/2025Fall-Team11-Project2/INSTALL.md

 ## 🐘 Install PostgreSQL

-SnapMealAI uses PostgreSQL as its database.
-You can install it locally or run it in a Docker container for development.
+SnapMealAI uses PostgreSQL as its main database.
+You can either install it locally or run it in Docker depending on your preference.

 ### Option 1: Run PostgreSQL with Docker